CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 For data sources acquired by the AI service provider, reports on the suitability and quality of the data must be provided and must be mapped to the data quality requirements defined above.

 About the Criterion

 Data quality requirements for development and operation may differ significantly depending on the type (e.g. streaming data vs. static data), number and origin (e.g. internal vs. external).

-## DQ-03 Data Quality Assessment Criterion
+## DQ-03 Data Quality Assessment

 The quality of gathered data is continuously assessed according to DQ-01 or DQ-02 respectively.
 Corrective measures are in place to ensure stable data quality.
 The steps undertaken during data assessment are documented and outlined in the system description according to BC-05.

 These systematic data checks are carried out at regular intervals (at least quarterly) and detected inconsistencies are documented and followed up in a timely manner which is defined by the AI service provider.

 About the Criterion

 Handling of inconsistencies should be addressed immediately at best but not later than 14 days after detecting the issue.

-## DQ-04 Data Selection Criterion
+## DQ-04 Data Selection

 The AI service provider assesses data selected for training purposes as well as for the operation of the AI service based on defined assessment requirements.
 The assessment requirements are designed according to the criticality of the target application as well as the frequency of the learning process and include at least the following aspects:
 - Correctness: Information contained in the data is true (does not refer to faulty data in the sense of poor data quality);